 Captain Whip watched the escape pods scatter into the black from the stillness of Kingdom Come’s cockpit.
 The Article of No Quarter was very specific, and rather favorable to the thieves; but they didn’t seem to know it by the way they ran.

 His twin brother’s identical Valfore pulled slightly ahead of his in position.
 Glory Hallelujah’s vanes retracted.
 Her auxiliary flaps lengthened and locked into alignment with her maneuvering and high-lift flaps.
-Her slate-grey wings swept back against their fixed gloves as if she were getting set to run.
-She looked like a thing ready to do some harm, which was probably making a lot of very scared people soil their good clothes as they puttered along helplessly in minimally shielded life capsules.
+Her slate-grey wings swept back against their fixed gloves as if she were getting set to live up to their squadron name and start administering some last rites punctuated with a bullet, which was probably making a lot of very scared people soil their good clothes as they puttered along helplessly in minimally shielded life capsules.

 “Hey, Wether, what’re you up to?”
 Whip tittered.

-“Just taxin’ an’ tormentin’,” Wether confirmed his suspicions.
+“Just taxin’ an’ tormentin’,” Wether replied, confirming his suspicions.
 Glory Hallelujah’s echo location sent a ripple across the deep that lit up the position of each and every one of the transport’s errant pods on their instrument panels.

 Whip kept a visual on the TAU Sword’s umbilical.
 If there was a vulnerable point in their offense it would be the delicate connection between the two ships.
 The desperate sort could seize a temporary—albeit ill-fated—advantage with a bit of sabotage.